-Hidden Figures will introduce moviegoers to three of these women: Mary Jackson, Katherine Johnson, and Dorothy Vaughan.
-While their stories are compelling (and clearly make for great dramatization in movie form), the work of their colleagues who still remain in history’s shadows was also of great importance.
+The movie Hidden Figures introduces three of these women: Mary Jackson, Katherine Johnson and Dorothy Vaughan.
+While their stories are compelling, the work of their colleagues who still remain in history’s shadows was also of great importance.
 Here are a few of the other black women of NASA you need to know who served during the “Hidden Figures” era.
 Their stories are told in Hidden Human Computers: The Black Women of NASA, a book written by Sue Bradford Edwards and Dr. Duchess Harris (whose own grandmother was one of the “computers”), and published by ABDO in December 2016.

-Harris’s earliest recollections revolve around her mother’s career.
-“My early memories are of my mother talking about doing math problems all day.
+Harris’ earliest recollections revolve around her mother’s career: “My early memories are of my mother talking about doing math problems all day.
 Back then, all of the math was done with a #2 pencil and the aid of a slide rule.
 I remember the talk of plotting graphs, logs, doing equations and all sorts of foreign-sounding terms.”
-Harris, who worked at NASA until poor health forced her to retire in 1966, was among the African-American human computers who worked on John Glenn’s mission.
+Harris, who worked at NASA until poor health forced her to retire in 1966, was among the African American human computers who worked on John Glenn’s mission.

 After this disappointment, Peddrew decided to shoot for the moon, applying for a position in NACA’s chemistry division after reading a job listing in a NACA bulletin.
 She was hired, but when administrators learned she was black, they rescinded the offer for the chemistry job, transferring her to the computing division instead, which had a segregated section for the black female human computers.